tomgeorge/backup-restore-operator/README.md

 ### Installing the Operator <a name="install"></a>

-`kubectl apply -f deploy/`
+`kubectl create namespace backup-restore-operator` `kubectl apply -f deploy/`
+`kubectl apply -f deploy/crds/`

 This will create:

-- A backup-restore-operator `ServiceAccount` in the kube-system namespace
+- A backup-restore-operator `ServiceAccount` in the backup-restore-operator namespace
 - `ClusterRole` and `CluserRoleBinding` for the service account to perform necessary API operations
 - A backup-restore-operator `Deployment` that runs the controllers and watches for `VolumeBackup` requests.
 - `VolumeBackup` and `VolumeBackupProvider` CRDs.